-- 1. The identity of the person with confirmed or probable COVID-19 (i.e. family child care provider or the provider's household member, child in care, child's household contact); - 2.
-The date the person with confirmed or probable COVID-19 was last in the family child care home; - 3.
-If the person received a COVID-19 test, the type of test, date and results of the test if known; - 4.
+- 1. The identity of the person with COVID-19 or COVID-19-like illness (i.e. family child care provider or the provider's household member, child in care, child's household contact); - 2.
+The date the person with COVID-19 or COVID-19-like illness was last in the family child care home; - 3.
+If the person received a COVID-19 test, the date and results of the test if known; - 4.
 If symptomatic, the date the person developed symptoms; - 5.
 What types of interactions the person may have had with other persons in the family child program g and in what locations; - 6.
 How long their interactions were with other persons in the family child care program; - 7.
 If other persons in the family child care program have developed any symptoms; and - 8.
 Any other information to assist with the determination of next steps.

-Extended closures should be expected when the person with confirmed or probable COVID-19 is a household member of the family child care provider and the family child care provider is not able to avoid any close contact with the person.
-In this case, the provider should start their quarantine AFTER the household member with confirmed or probable COVID-19 is released from isolation according to CDC guidance for discontinuation of isolation for persons with COVID-19 not in healthcare settings.
-The provider must undergo this additional time for quarantine because the provider could have been infected on the final day of the household member's isolation.
+Extended closures beyond 14 days should be expected when the person with COVID-19 or COVID-19-like illness is a household member of the family child care provider.
+In this case, the provider should remain quarantined for 14 days AFTER the household member with COVID-19 or COVID-19-like illness is released from isolation according to CDC guidance for discontinuation of isolation for persons with COVID-19 not in healthcare settings.
+The provider must undergo this additional 14 day quarantine because the provider could have been infected on the final day of the household member's isolation.
 The family child care program should remain closed during this time.
 The local health department and licensing specialist should be notified if the provider develops symptoms during quarantine as this may also potentially extend the closure period.